Leaseholder consultation explained

 - Give you the opportunity to make written observations within 30 days of receipt of the notice.

-- The right to nominate a contractor (this only applies to certain works).
+- Give you the right to nominate a contractor (this only applies to certain works).

-At this stage we will not have a detailed specification of the works and will not have asked contractors to tender for the works.
-We will provide you with estimated costs at Stage 2.
+At this stage we won't have a detailed specification of the works and won't have asked contractors to tender for the works.
+We'll provide you with estimated costs at Stage 2.

 Stage 2: Notice of estimates

-This notice will be sent to you after Magna has obtained competitive tenders but before it has agreed to appoint a contractor.
+This notice will be sent to you after we've obtained competitive tenders, but before we have agreed to appoint a contractor.
 The notice will:

 - Summarise any observations received at Stage 1(Notice of Intent).